cwalk-13/Gonzaga-CPSC-326-MyPL/README.md

 cmake CMakeLists.txt <br>
 make<br>
 ./mypl<br>
-From here enter in any statements or expressions
+From here enter in any statements or expressions <br>
+To evaluate an expression make a return statement with the expression, followed by a COLON <br>
+return expr: <br>
+return 3+2: